LA-CoNGA/Preparation/syllabus/OurSyllabus/IntroductionToQFT.md

 ## Course description
 The aim of this course is to learn the basic formalism of Quantum Field Theory and its applications in Particle Physics and Condensed Matter.
+This course is commong to both specialisation: complex Systems and High Energy Physics.

 ### Topic overview
 * Special relativity